Adaptive and Just-in-Time Adaptive Interventions

-Interventions that adapt at the right times can improve participant outcomes (e.g., intensifying for people who do not respond to the initial treatment) while decreasing the cost and burden of the intervention (e.g., stepping down treatment for responsive participants).
-SMART designs provide the data needed to construct high-quality adaptive interventions.
+Interventions that adapt at the right times can improve participant outcomes (for example by intensifying treatment a person’s disorder does not respond to the initial treatment) while decreasing the cost and burden of the intervention (for example bystepping down treatment when a person is doing well).
+The sequential, multiple assignment, randomized trial (SMART) can provide the data needed to construct high-quality adaptive interventions.

-In this example, researchers designed a trial to test how best to use the drug Naltrexone (NTX) in the treatment of alcoholism relapse.
-The trial tested how to classify relapse and what treatments best compliment NTX.
+In one of the first SMARTs ever conducted, researchers designed a trial to test how best to use the drug Naltrexone in the treatment of alcoholism relapse.
+The trial tested how to define relapse and what treatments best compliment Naltrexone.
+Read more.